-The compilation of all the geophysics (from NuLegacy and previous operators including Barrick Gold) from the Central Pediment and northern part of the East Pediment has been completed.
+The compilation of all the geophysics (from NuLegacy and previous operators including Barrick) from the Central Pediment and northern part of the East Pediment has been completed.
 Analysis of the compilation suggests that hole BRH-13 is along the northern margin of an east-west up lifted block and that the gold values from the hole may be leakage from the large system represented by the deep IP anomaly in the Central Pediment.
 When integrated with the historic and current drill data, it should assist in the development of further specific drill targets.
-Approximately 25 holes in total are planned in this campaign.